-By Her Majesty's Royal Letters Patent.
-Newly-invented and Patented Application of Chemically prepared in lieu of the ordinary gold or bone frame.
-All sharp edges are avoided; no springs, wires, or fastenings are required; a greatly increased freedom of suction is supplied; a natural elasticity hitherto wholly unattainable, and a fit perfected with the the most unerring acouracy, are secured; the greatest support is given to the adjoining teeth when loose, or rendered tender by the absorption of the gums.
-The acids of the mouth exert no agency on the prepared India Rubber, and, as a non-conductor, fluids of any temperature may with thorough comfort be imbibed and retained in the mouth all undersentness of smell or taste being at the mouth, all unpleasantness of smell or taste being at the same time wholly provided against by the peculiar nature of its preparation.
+Sole Inventor and Patentee.-A new, original, and invaluable invention consisting in the adaptation, with the most absolute perfection and success, of chemically prepared INDIA RUBBER in lieu of the ordinary gold or bone frame.
+All sharp edges are avoided; no springs, wires, or fastenings are required; elasticity hitherto wholly unattainable, and a fit perfected elasticity hitherto wholly unattainable, and a lit perioded with the the most uncerting accuracy, are secured; the greatest support is given to the adjoining teeth when loose, or rendered tender by the absorption of the gums.
+The acids of the mouth exert no agency on the prepared India Rubber, and, as a non-conductor, fluids of any temperature may with thorough comfort be imbibed and retained in the mouth, all unpleasantness of smell or taste being at the same time wholly provided against by the peculiar nature of its preparation.